shihkuanglee/RD-LCNN/README.md

 ### Introduction

-This repository provides the replay detection systems used in the papers:
+This repository provides the implemetation of the replayed speech detection system used in the papers:

 Shih-Kuang Lee, Yu Tsao, and Hsin-Min Wang, “[A Study of Using Cepstrogram for Countermeasure Against Replay Attacks](https://arxiv.org/abs/2204.04333),” arXiv preprint arXiv:2204.04333, 2022.

 Shih-Kuang Lee, Yu Tsao, and Hsin-Min Wang, “[Detecting Replay Attacks Using Single-Channel Audio: The Temporal Autocorrelation of Speech](https://homepage.iis.sinica.edu.tw/papers/whm/25385-F.pdf),” in 2022 Asia Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC) (APSIPA ASC 2022), Chiang Mai, Thailand, Nov.
 2022.

 ### Results

+All scores can be found in the directory 'CMs'.

 Baseline system, the implementation of the system used in:
 Lavrentyeva, G., Novoselov, S., Tseren, A., Volkova, M., Gorlanov, A., Kozlov, A. (2019) [STC Antispoofing Systems for the ASVspoof2019 Challenge](https://www.isca-speech.org/archive/interspeech_2019/lavrentyeva19_interspeech.html).
 Proc.
 Interspeech 2019, 1033-1037, doi: 10.21437/Interspeech.2019-1768